stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-  Meanwhile arrangements had been made with the post riders to intercept Joseph Curwen's mail, and shortly before the incident of the naked body there was found a letter from one Jedediah Orne of Salem which made the co&ouml;perating citizens think deeply.
+  Meanwhile arrangements had been made with the post riders to intercept Joseph Curwen's mail, and shortly before the incident of the naked body there was found a letter from one Jedediah Orne of Salem which made the coöperating citizens think deeply.
 Parts of it, copied and preserved in the private archives of the Smith family where Charles Ward found it, ran as follows: